qooxdoo/qooxdoo/documentation/manual/source/pages/glossary.rst

    Style
-      A set of visual attributes that determin how a certain element is displayed.
+      A set of visual attributes that determine how a certain element is displayed.
 This encompasses things like foreground and background colors, background images, font types and border styles.

    ..
 T ..............................................................